dart-lang/site-www/src/_articles/language/emulating-functions.md

 ---
-title: Emulating Functions in Dart
+title: Emulating functions in Dart
 description: Learn how to define Dart classes that behave like functions.
 original-date: 2012-01-01
 date: 2018-09-20